 Fees & Reservations

-To encourage Americans to explore America's natural beauty, rich history and culture, Secretary of the Interior Ken Salazar announced that the National Park Service will waive entrances fees on 11 days in 2013.
+To encourage Americans to explore America's natural beauty, rich history and culture, Secretary of the Interior Sally Jewell announced that the National Park Service will waive entrances fees on 9 days in 2014.

 Where to Purchase Entrance Passes